the-goldstandard/MarioKartWorld_BestBuild/README.md

 This project uses Queueing Theory to find the optimal character-vehicle combinations for 150cc races in Mario Kart World.
 It calculates the probabilities of possessing different numbers of coins during a race and evaluates the expected overall speed of every possible combination.
 The model accounts for:

 - Speed increases from terrain-specific speed attributes
+- How the combination's speed responds to coins
-- The effects of the weight attribute on how the combination's speed responds to coins
+- The effects of the acceleration attribute on the zero-to-top-speed duration
-- The effects of the acceleration attribute on drift and trick boost durations and the zero-to-top-speed duration
+- The effects of the mini-turbo attribute on the drift and trick boost durations

 Findings: